mParticle/docs/src/pages/guides/csv/import/index.md

     * **Custom Event Name**: if you are importing a custom event, enter the name that will be used for the custom event.
     * **Custom Event Type**: if you entered a custom event name, select the event type.
     * **Custom Manifest**: if you are using a [custom manifest](/guides/csv/reference/#use-a-custom-manifest), paste it in the text box provided.
-    * ** Excpect Encrypted Files**: if you will import a PGP/GPG-encrypted file, select this option.
+    * ** Expect Encrypted Files**: if you will import a PGP/GPG-encrypted file, select this option.
     ![screenshot of feeds input connection dialog](/images/csv/csv-feed2.png)
 3. After you complete the connection configuration, click **Issue SFTP Details**. mParticle displays your hostname and path for mParticle's SFTP server.
     ![screenshot of feeds input connection completed](/images/csv/hostname.png)